leeway64/LWEncryptionMachine/README.rst

 .. image:: images/Cipher_encryption_process.png

-The previous diagram was drawn with `PlantUML <https://plantuml.com/>`_ to render the diagram, run the following commands:
+The previous diagram was drawn with `PlantUML <https://plantuml.com/>`_.
+To render the diagram, run the following commands:

 .. code-block::